 Taranaki Motorcycles in Stratford for New Sea Doo and Kawasaki watercraft.
 Ph 06 765 7732

 Capital City Sea Doo for new Sea Doo in Wellington Ph 04 5666100

-Mike Phillips Personal Watercraft in Christchurch for new Sea Doo and all brands used.
-Ph 03 3655779
+Mike Phillips Personal Watercraft in Christchurch for used skis and Sea Doo service.
+03 3655779

 The Waverunner Centre in Christchurch for new Yamaha Waverunners and all brands used.
 03 3898980